stephane-caron/pink/examples/barriers/README.md

-Here we will have the examples of using barriers, please go over [notes](https://simeon-ned.com/blog/2024/cbf/) for more info.
+Here we will have the examples of using barriers, please go over [this note](https://simeon-ned.com/blog/2024/cbf/) for more info.

 # Barrier Examples

 - [Arm: UR5](#arm-ur5): with joints and end effector limits
 - [Quadruped: Go2](#go2-squat): Go 2 squatting with floating base position limits